vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

   * Hydrocodone acetaminophen (note that hydrocodone is an opioid) seems to be implicated in bradycardia (slow heart rate) and perhaps also in tachycardia.
 Basically it does interfere with heart functioning.
-I'm thinking I will stop taking this as I have not experienced any pain so far in the surgery site.
+I initially thought I will stop taking this as I have not experienced any pain so far in the surgery site, but then I decided to continue taking it for now.

   * Ibuprofen has been implicated in heart issues, though not specifically in tachycardia.
 In fact, ibuprofen is expected to slow heart rate.
+I've decided to continue taking it for now.

   * Clindamycin has been implicated in tachycardia; see e.g. [here](https://www.mayoclinic.org/drugs-supplements/clindamycin-oral-route/side-effects/drg-20110243) that lists "fast heartbeat".
 I feel inclined to stop it; however, the directions for the antibiotic suggest taking the full course if I start it.
+I've decided to continue taking it for now.

 * Reduced exercise: I haven't exercised since Tuesday, though I did do a bunch of physical exertion on Tuesday and Wednesday.
 The lack of